 - Less robust and durable than some more expensive pet hair vacuums

-We’ve already taken a look at Shark’s specially designed pet hair vacuum in this review (Shark Rotator Powered Lift-Away TruePet), and although it’s not exclusively intended for vacuuming dog hair, Navigator Lift-Away Professional with Dust-Away is also worthy of a place on our list of the best vacuums for dog hair.
+We’ve already taken a look at Shark’s specially designed pet hair vacuum in this review (Shark Rotator Powered Lift-Away TruePet), and although it’s not exclusively intended for vacuuming dog hair, Navigator Lift-Away Professional with Dust-Away is also worthy of a place on our list.

 The Shark NV356E uses the same nifty ‘Lift-Away’ technology that turns it from a bagless upright vacuum to a handheld cleaner as the TruePet, but unlike the TruePet it’s not possible to use the motorized nozzle when in this mode.

 It also features the same steady and powerful suction technology, HEPA filters, sturdy short bristle brush bar, and a very similar ‘Dust Away’ attachment with microfiber duster pads for hardwood floors included in the lower price.

 It comes with a Pet Power Brush attachment — a slightly more simple version of the TruePet Mini Motorized Brush which is still nevertheless effective — along with a dusting brush and crevice tool.

 Another area where it differs from the TruePet is the rotation technology — it uses a slightly more basic version of this which gives a more limited swivel movement, making it slightly less maneuverable.
 In addition it has no light, so visibility is poorer in dark places such as underneath furniture.